mathewgomas-alfred/mathewgomas.io/user_manual/animation.rst

 apart as possible, and the pose where one leg is full stretched and the other pulled in, read to take the next step.

 Now, let's copy these two...
-We could do that with :kbd:`Ctrl+drag`, but here comes a tricky bit:
+We could do that with :kbd:`Ctrl + drag`, but here comes a tricky bit:

 .. image:: /images/en/Introduction_to_animation_12.png

-Ctrl+ also selects and deselects frames, so to copy...
+:kbd:`Ctrl + |mouseleft|` also selects and deselects frames, so to copy...

--  drag select all the frames you want to select.
+-  :kbd:`Ctrl + |mouseleft|` to select all the frames you want to select.
--  Ctrl+++drag.
+-  :kbd:`Ctrl + drag`.
 You need to make sure the first frame is 'orange', otherwise it won't be copied along.

 Now then...